Maciej Górski (footballer)

-Maciej Górski (born 1 March 1990) is a Polish professional footballer who plays as a forward for Resovia.
+Maciej Górski (born 1 March 1990) is a Polish professional footballer who plays as a forward for II liga club Podbeskidzie Bielsko-Biała.

 Career

 Youth career

-Górski spent time at several different clubs during his youth, including Mazowsze Mietne, Agrykola Warszawa, KS Piaseczano, and Amica Wronki.
+Górski spent time at several different clubs during his youth, including Mazowsze Mietne, Agrykola Warsaw, KS Piasecano, and Amica Wronki.

-Legia Warszawa
+Legia Warsaw

-Górski joined Legia from Amica Wronki in 2008.
+Górski joined Legia Warsaw from Amica Wronki in 2008.
 He spent two years with the B-Team before being promoted to the senior squad in January 2010.

 GKP Gorzow (Loan)

 In the summer of 2010, he was loaned to GKP Gorzów Wlkp. from Legia Warsaw.
 His league debut for the club came on 29 August 2010 in a 2–1 victory over Termalica Nieciecza.
 Unfortunately, he would be subbed off injured in the 25th minute, and Adam Banasiak would take his spot.
 Gorski made 18 appearances on his loan, scoring twice.
 The first of those came in the 74th minute of a 2–1 loss to Górnik Łęczna, the other in the 17th minute of a 3–2 loss to Kluczbork.